php42/TPDP-Dev-Tools/docs/EVS SCRIPT README.txt

 		Exactly the same as Event Type C, but the Puppet is uncatchable and you can't run away from the fight.
 You can, however, use a Plain Doll to flee.
 This is counted as a win.

 46: Post-Game Credits

+47: No-op
+	Advances to next line.
+	This is also the default behaviour for invalid event opcodes.

+48: Use Item
+	48, [Item ID]

+	Invokes the effect of [Item ID] as if it were used by the player.
+	Some items have hardcoded behaviours when used this way:
+		0x00A: Bead necklace.
+		0x00B: Talisman.
+		0x00C: Magatama.
+		0x243: Gap map, behaves like event 4 with a target object of 894.
+Target map is set elsewhere but defaults to 0 (same map).
+		0x245: Bike.
+		0x248: Boat.

+49: Sell Items
+	Open shop screen for selling items in your bag.
+	This is the highest event opcode in vanilla SoD.